-My broad research interests concern dependability and security of distributed systems and databases.
+My broad research interests concern dependability and security of distributed systems and databases, whereas my main working areas are an intersection between data-intensive systems, reliability, failure prediction, failure detection, single points of failure, uncertainty.

-In the context of my research lines, nowadays I am participating in the following research projects:
+In the context of my research lines, as a member of the Service Engineering Analytics team, nowadays I am participating in the following research projects:

 - U-Test: Testing Cyber-Physical Systems under Uncertainty